 One-hour docent-led tours highlight important developments in computing history.
 Trained docents share their vast knowledge and

 personal experience, offering visitors a unique opportunity to learn from industry insiders.

 Docent-led tours can accommodate 10 to 30 people, and must be requested at least eight weeks in advance.
 At this time, docent-led tours are offered in English only.

 If your group is larger than our maximum, please contact us to discuss options for accommodating your needs.
 We have creative solutions for groups of all sizes.
 Remote groups can schedule a Beam Virtual Tour.

 Professors are encouraged to preview the Museum in preparation for a class visit or student assignment.
 Free admission is provided upon presentation of valid faculty or staff identification; advance notice is appreciated.
 Education staff are always happy to assist with ideas for tailoring our content to your syllabus.
 Contact Alexander Shaffer for a consultation.

-With over 100,000 historical artifacts, 11,000 still and moving images, 34,000 document records, and 500 oral histories, our collections are uniquely equipped to support the work of college and university students and faculty at any level.
-Among the many resources available, you will find:
+With over 100,000 catalog records of hardware, ephemera, software, documents, still and moving images, and oral histories, CHM’s collections are uniquely equipped to support college and university faculty and students at any level.

 For More Information